O1ahmad/ansible-role-traefik/README.md

 ##### Services

-The Services are responsible for configuring how to reach the actual services that will eventually handle the incoming requests.
+Services are responsible for configuring how to reach the actual services that will eventually handle the incoming requests.
 Nested load balancers are able to load balance the requests between multiple instances of your services.

 See [here](https://docs.traefik.io/routing/services/) for more details regarding available configuration settings and suggested usage.